PREPARE YOUR HOME

 - Generators must only be operated outside of inhabited structures in a well ventilated area away from windows, doors, vents or other openings.
 They should NOT be operated on the balcony of a multi-unit structure.

-- Dispose of household and yard trash before a storm
+- Dispose of household and yard trash before a storm.

 - Landscapers and residents should not blow grass clippings onto sidewalks, streets and storm drains, which can lead to street flooding.
 Instead, they should be bagged or blown back onto the lawn where they can serve as natural mulch.